m4ttsch/omscs-notes-notes/computer-networks/traffic-engineering.md

 Instead, we must iteratively search through a large set of combinations of link weights to find a good setting.
 While this search is suboptimal, the graphs are often small enough in practice to allow this approach to be effective.

 In practice, we also have other operational realities to worry about.
-For example, we’d often like to limit the number of changes we make to the network and the frequency with which we make these changes.
+For example, we'd often like to limit the number of changes we make to the network and the frequency with which we make these changes.

 In addition, whatever solution we come up with must be resistant to failure and it should be robust to measurement noise.